Sonickmumba/gpt_3/README.md

 You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments,
+The curated feature set is suitable for small and middle

 ## Learn More